xannik/gitTutorial/README.md

 ![Alt text](gitflow2.png)

 The small texts with numbers are suppose to be a step by step procedure for when you are about to push your changes to the remote master branch.
-Keeping your local master updated is key and it should HURT IN YOUR WHOLE BODY before you do a git pull and updates your local master.
+Keeping your local master updated is key and it should HURT IN YOUR WHOLE BODY before you do a git pull and update your local master.

 With this way of working headache is minimal, there is however cases where you have to be careful.
 If 2 people work in the same file then one of you will most likley get merge conflict which you will have to solve localy before you push your own changes. (depends on who merges their own changes first on the remote master branch)
 So my tip for this is: